catoidi/DI-game/README.md

 This repository alone is not enough to play DI.
 You also need a file called "di-content.pk3", which is not yet publicly released.

+Wanna make your own DI weapon?
+[Check out the repo for this addon file.](https://github.com/catoidi/DI-bonus)

 ### This also contains (modified!) versions of the following open source repos:
 - [Universal Hats, by me](https://github.com/catoidi/universal-hats)
 - [Box Party Hud, by me](https://github.com/catoidi/box-party-hud)